IBM/data-prep-kit/kind/README.md

 This is a manual build instruction.
-As an alternative, you can execute the `make setup` makefile rule in the project `kind` directory instead. `make setup` performs complete installation, including validation that port 8080 is available, creation of the cluster, installing required software (NGNIX, KubeRay and KFP), creating ingresses and secrets and loading local data to Minio.
+As an alternative, you can execute the `make setup` makefile rule in the project `kind` directory instead. `make setup` performs complete installation, including validation that port 8080 and 8090 is available, creation of the cluster, installing required software (NGNIX, KubeRay and KFP), creating ingresses and secrets and loading local data to Minio.

 ### Create cluster